timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The RRDP XML container and its embedded Base64-encoded content are highly compressible; compression typically reduces the volume of transferred data by approximately 50%.
 Therefore, RRDP endpoints SHOULD support compression.
 At a minimum, gzip content coding (see Section 8.4.1.3 of [@!RFC9110]) SHOULD be supported due to its widespread deployment.
 Additionally, servers are RECOMMENDED to support other widely used compression algorithms where feasible.

-RRDP snapshots can be substantial in size (e.g., tens to hundreds of megabytes) and HTTP compression should not be unintentionally disabled due to large file sizes.
-This behavior has been observed in some CDNs where compression may not be used when the files exceed a certain size.
+RRDP snapshots can be substantial in size (e.g., tens to hundreds of megabytes).
+Operators should be aware that some CDNs automatically turn off compression for very large files and override this if possible to avoid accidentally disabling compression.

 ## Content Availability